2024 Complex Family Planning for Senior Candidates

 Candidates who are lactating may request a 30-minute break and extension of their examination if they notify the ABOG office no later than March 3, 2023, and schedule at a Pearson VUE Testing Center by the same date.
 Most Pearson VUE Testing Centers have only one room available for breast pumping, so candidates are encouraged to make their reservations as soon as they receive approval for the test as these rooms will be assigned on a first-come, first-served basis.
 If a candidate requests extra time for lactation, they must schedule their testing site through the Pearson VUE accommodations department after contacting ABOG.
 If no seat is available at the closest center, and they have requested extra time, they will have to travel to an available location to sit for the examination.
 As Pearson VUE testing centers have limited lactation facilities, ABOG cannot guarantee that the candidate will be able to schedule at their preferred testing center.

-The results of the Senior Candidate Examination will be reported online to each candidate by October 27, 2023.
+The results of the Senior Candidate Examination will be reported online to each candidate by the last Friday in October, 2024.
 If the candidate is required to verify training, ABOG must receive the Fellowship Training Affidavit verifying completion of training completed by the current Program Director in order to release the result.

 ABOG will provide the candidate their scaled test score in addition to the result of "pass" or "fail."
 Each candidate, regardless of whether they pass or fail, will be provided with the percent scored in each of the major topic areas.
 The cut-point for passing the Senior Candidate Examination is determined each year after psychometric evaluation of the results.